© Aga7ta | Dreamstime.com

 So can we ever eat ice cream guilt-free?
 “Yes, of course,” says Hartung.
 “Half a cup of ice cream can be worked into a healthy day of eating.
 Enjoy with friends.
 Focus on ice cream’s sweet, rich flavors and amazing sensory properties.”

 As with everything, though, moderation and portion control are key.
-While some may be able to absorb that half-cup into an overall balanced diet, those of us who struggle to put down the spoon may need to limit ice cream to once or twice a week.
+While some may be able to absorb that half-cup into an overall balanced diet, those of us who struggle to put down the spoon may need to limit this dessert to once or twice a week.
 “One serving, one pint, one day of eating ice cream isn’t going to ruin you,” Hartung says.
 “It’s what you’re doing on a regular basis [that matters].”

 That said, if eating ice cream causes you to binge or leads you to suffer from guilt or depression, it may be healthier to opt for a different treat.